 Daigou helps to break into the Chinese market

 It is important for some rich consumers to acquire certain luxury items or products because some collections and items are exclusively sold overseas.
 Daigou (middleman buyers) helps US brands attract Chinese rich consumers efficiently.
 Even though it is unlikely that chasing down any products even for Chinese rich consumers, Daigou provides a more convenient method to purchase the products or items they like.
-Actually for some Chinese rich consumers, providing a platform or way to get what they want is much important than money.
+Actually for some Chinese rich consumers, providing a platform or way to get what they want is much more important than money.

 Product safety mistakes can be devastating

-If there is no concern about price and discount, products safety would be the top concern for Chinese rich consumers.
+If there is no concern about price and discount, product safety would be the top concern for Chinese rich consumers.
 Food and product safety problems exposed in the media can strongly influence Chinese consumers.
 For example, media reports in March revealed that clenbuterol, a drug that accelerates growth, was found in pork from the Shuanghui Group, a local leading pork manufacturer.
 The following month, Shuanghui’s retail sales dropped 45 percent, and many consumers interviewed would not buy its products.

 As we take about above, Chinese consumers generally favor foreign brands.
 As product safety incidents and lack of government supervision have scared Chinese consumers away from certain domestic products.
 Consumers will often pay a premium for foreign brands to ensure quality, especially among rich consumers.
 To increase their products’ appeal, many Chinese companies register an office in the United States or Europe and brand their products as “foreign.”
 This has made it increasingly difficult for consumers to discern domestic from foreign brands, and they thus turn to famous and leading brands instead.
 Foreign companies should devote resources to ensure Chinese consumers know their products’ true origin.